kogakure/website-11ty-stefanimhoff.de/src/posts/2022/manage-references-for-note-taking.md

 I recently made a huge change to my workflow.
 I used Pocket for many years as the tool of choice for collecting items to process.
 But in the last months, I got more and more unhappy with Pocket.
 Even though it’s still the best-integrated tool of that kind, I had the feeling the company focuses on the wrong things.
 Instead of improving the interface and retrievability of my collected items, they focused on features to discover new things.
 I don’t need nor want that, I distrust algorithms, because they just transport the bias of their programmers.
 And most programmers (me included) are left-leaning, the result is an inaccurate and biased view of the world.
 I decide whom I follow and what I consume.

-Instead of allowing me to use the full size of my monitor to quickly browser my collection on a masonry grid, everything is still crammed into small columns with small thumbnails.
+Instead of allowing me to use the full size of my monitor to quickly browse my collection on a masonry grid, everything is still crammed into small columns with small thumbnails.
 At least the tagging feature got some love lately.

 And the search is a nightmare, it simply doesn’t work.
 It’s slow and even if I remember reading an item two weeks ago and searching for the exact words, it’s unlikely to be in the results.
 The results are pages long, but sometimes outright wrong.
 Filtering for oldest/newest/relevance seems to be broken because it doesn’t work anymore.
 Once something is in Pocket, I will _never_ find it again.